Start9Labs/cln-startos/docs/instructions.md

 ## Using a Wallet

-CLN can be connected to wallets supporting connecting over tor via the REST interface (credentials are located in `Properties`).
+CLN can be connected to wallets supporting tor connections via the REST interface (credentials are located in `Properties`) as well as wallets supporting Runes or LNLink.
 For a list of compatible wallets, refer to the
 <a href="https://docs.start9.com/0.3.5.x/service-guides/lightning/index" target="_blank">lightning documentation</a>.

 ## User Interface